 Pudding Recipes You Might Like

-Standard shot glasses (1.5-2 ounces) work well for this recipe, yielding about 12 servings.
-You can also use small ramekins or dessert bowls if preferred.
+Standard shot glasses between 1.5 and 2 ounces work best.
+This recipe makes around 12 servings, depending on size.
+You can also use small ramekins or dessert bowls if that's what you have on hand.

 INGREDIENTS